dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-6 Memory Prefetching.md

 Notice the usage of [`__builtin_prefetch`](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html),[^4] a special hint that developers can use to explicitly request a CPU to prefetch a certain memory location.
 Another option to use compiler intrinsics.
 For example, on x86 platforms there is `_mm_prefetch` intrinsic, see Intel Intrinsics Guide for more details.
 In any case, a compiler will generate `PREFETCH` instruction for x86 and `pld` instruction for ARM.

-There are situations when SW memory prefetching is not possible.
+There are situations when software memory prefetching is not possible.
 For example, when traversing a linked list, the prefetching window is tiny and it is not possible to hide the latency of pointer chasing.

 In [@lst:MemPrefetch2] we saw an example of prefetching for the next iteration, but also you may frequently encounter a need to prefetch for 2, 4, 8, and sometimes even more iterations.
 The code in [@lst:MemPrefetch3] is one of those cases, when it could be beneficial.
 It presents a typical code for populating a graph with edges.
 If the graph is very sparse and has a lot of vertices, it is very likely that accesses to `this->out_neighbors` and `this->in_neighbors` vectors will miss in caches a lot.
 This happens because every edge is likely to connect new vertices that are not currently in caches.